-of the natural projection $\mfS_{\mfT^\Sigma} \migi \mfT^\Sigma$ arising from the uniformization constructed by either Bers, Schottky, or Earle (cf. ~\cite{Be}; ~\cite{Bi2}; ~\cite{Ea}).
+of the natural projection $\mfS_{\mfT^\Sigma} \migi \mfT^\Sigma$ arising from the uniformization in the sense of either Bers, Schottky, or Earle (cf. ~\cite{Be}; ~\cite{Bi2}; ~\cite{Ea}).
 (Note that the Bers uniformization are determined after choosing a specific point of $\mfT^\Sigma$.)
-Because of a natural affine structure on $\mfS_{\mfT^\Sigma}$, the section $\sigma_{\mr{unif}}$ may be extended to a diffeomorphism
+Because of a natural affine structure on $\mfS_{\mfT^\Sigma}$, the section $\sigma_{\mr{unif}}$ may be extended to an isomorphism

 whose restriction to the zero section $\mfT^\Sigma \migi T^\vee_{\mfT^\Sigma}$ coincides with $\sigma_{\mr{unif}}$.
 It follows from ~\cite{Ka}, Theorem, ~\cite{AGBi}, Theorem 1.1, ~\cite{AGBi}, Remark 3.2, and ~\cite{Los}, Theorem 6.10, that $\Psi_{\mr{unif}}$ preserves the symplectic structure up to a constant factor, i.e.,